birbe/jvm-old/README.md

 Classloader status

 - [x] Deserialize Java 7 classes
+- [ ] Type-checking of the bytecode (!)
-- [ ] Cleanup the serialization code
+- [ ] Cleanup the deserialization code (somewhat done)

+Currently, none of the code is type-checked, so only input Java that you trust.

 Interpreter roadmap